Laubersheini/laubersheini.github.io/README.md

 A small program that uses the Web audio api to show a visualization of the input of the microphone.
 [laubersheini.github.io/musicVisualizer](https://laubersheini.github.io/musicVisualizer/)

+### Asciiquarium

+A reimplementation of the original perl based version by Kirk Baucom The original can be found [here](https://robobunny.com/projects/asciiquarium/html/).
+The web based reimplementation can be found at [laubersheini-github.io/asciiquarium](laubersheini-github.io/asciiquarium)